saasquatch/saasquatch-docs/src/guides/stripe.md

 We use Stripe Connect to connect the corresponding Live and Test accounts.
 To authorize your Referral SaaSquatch Live and Test tenants with the respective Live and Test Stripe accounts:

-1. Go the install tab under the Setup section in your Portal.
+1. Go the install tab under the Setup section in your Portal. <br>
-**Note:**
+**Note:** Make sure that you are keeping track of whether you are connecting your Live or Test tenant.

 3. Click "Authorize" and follow the prompts to login to your Stripe account.
 This will automatically fill in the necessary API key.
 4. Repeat the same process for both your live and test accounts.